IlyaLab/gssnng/README.md

   * **Notebook using Decoupler/Omnipath style API ===>>>** [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/IlyaLab/gssnng/blob/main/notebooks/Scoring_PBMC_data_with_the_GSSNNG_decoupleR_API.ipynb)

+  * **Notebook for smoothing counts, breaks AnnData into groups.

   * **See the paper ===>>>** [gssnng](https://academic.oup.com/bioinformaticsadvances/article/3/1/vbad150/7321111?login=false)

   * and finally, [Read the Docs!](https://gssnng.readthedocs.io/en/latest/)

 The GSSNNG method is based on using the nearest neighbor graph of cells for data smoothing.
 This essentially creates